alessandropedone/laplacian-unit-square/README.md

     ```

 ## Results

+In `test/data` folder you can find `.csv` files with saved timings from the last execution of the test and some saved solution in `.vtk` format.
+The results we obtained from running the test on our machine are already included in the repository.
+To view them, simply clone the repository without running the test again on yuor machine.

 In `test/plot` you can find 5 plots in `.png` format, which are generated using gnuplot from `.csv` in `test/data` folder, of the following quantities:
 - L2 error (one plot with n and one with h),
 - timings of the case with two processors, stored in `results_2.csv` (one plot with n and one with h),